centralnjdsa-ntc/princetonydsa.github.io/_pages/donate.md

 permalink: /donate/
 ---

-Tax-deductable donations for YDSA at Princeton can be sent to
+Tax-deductable donations for Princeton YDSA can be sent to
 **Gift Records
 P.O.
 Box 5357
 Princeton, NJ 08540-5357**